Sihanzz/ME5406_Group_Project/README.md

 # Humanoid Robot Walking Using Reinforcement Learning in MuJoCo

-This is a group project for MUS ME5406 Part II, we are Group 8.
+This is a group project for NUS ME5406 Part II, we are Group 8.

 ## Overview